szczeles/jekyll-now/_posts/2017-11-07-Testing-ETL-applications-with-Docker.md

 Start with listing dependencies of your ETL.
 These might be:

 * HDFS, as you use it to read or write the data
-* hadoop client library - a
+* hadoop client library -